geektrust/coding-problem-artefacts/NodeJS/README.md

 A sample `package.json` file can be downloaded from [here](https://raw.githubusercontent.com/geektrust/coding-problem-artefacts/master/NodeJS/package.json)

-Make sure you have an entry for the start script which points to the execution of `geektrust.js`
+In your `package.json` file make sure you have an entry for the start script which points to the execution of `geektrust.js`

 ```javascript
 "scripts": {